 VLOOKUP is one of the most important lookup functions in Excel.
-The V stands for "vertical" which mean you use VLOOKUP to lookup values in table that's arranged vertically.
+The V stands for "vertical" which means you can use VLOOKUP to look up values in a table that's arranged vertically.

 Let's take a look.

 Here we have a list of employees in a table.
 Let's use VLOOKUP to build a simple form that retrieves the information for a given employee based on their ID number.